blopbb/blopbb/README.md

 i'm emily!

-computer science + combinatorics & optimization @ university of waterloo
-associate software developer @ biorender
+computer science + combinatorics & optimization @ university of waterloo (double major) associate software developer @ biorender

-i build consumer products and systems that improve usability and decision-making, with a passion for math, data, and performance-driven engineering.
+i build consumer products and systems that solve real problems, with a passion for math, data, and performance-driven engineering.

 ---

 ## focus areas

-**product engineering**
-building react and typescript systems for fast iteration, clear user feedback loops, and product-driven development.

 **backend systems**
 designing scalable backend architectures for real-time consumer applications with emphasis on reliability and velocity.